TaoranJ/oag_in_elasticsearch/README.md

 ### Load dataset to Elasticsearch

 By default, `Elasticsearch` supports to insert file less than `100MB`.
-So if you don't want to change default configuration of Elasticsearch, simplly use sript below to split original files to smaller ones
+So if you don't want to change default configuration of Elasticsearch, simplly use script below to split original files to smaller ones
 ```bash
 mkdir [mag.es] && cat [mag.index]/* > [mag.es]/mag.total
 cd [mag.es] && split -l 80000 mag.total && rm mag.total